Lost confidence

 I’ve been a long-time advocate of systematically interviewing potential customers to validate ideas before you start building.
 Still, I have to admit that this falls into the “confidence” trap.
 You never really know until you build.
 (You can, however, invalidate before you build, saving you months if not years of wasted time; therefore this is still the right place to begin.)

-The typical solution is to build an SLC (my upgrade to an MVP), i.e. a completed but simple product that generates real feedback.
+The typical solution is to build an SLC (my upgrade to the concept of the MVP)—a simple but completed product that generates genuine feedback.
 Experience, rather than prediction.
 For existing products, that means maintaining a balanced portfolio between guaranteed wins and innovative bets, applying different validation methods to each.

 For example, consider implementing “dummy features”—buttons that, when clicked, reveal: “This feature isn’t built yet.
 Tell us how you’d use it.”
 This simple test provides real signals: a count of interested users and potential interview candidates who’ve demonstrated interest through action rather than words.
 They can provide insights before you build the feature.

 This approach generates 100x better signal than surveys asking hypothetical questions.
-People easily say “yes” to survey questions about future usage, but taking an action—even clicking a button—requires genuine interest.
-Observed behavior beats stated intentions every time.
+People easily say “yes” to survey questions about whether they’d use some feature, but taking an action—even clicking a button—requires genuine interest.
+Observed behavior beats stated intentions.

 Replace confidence with impact.
 I define impact in two distinct ways:

-Features that create passionate advocates among a smaller subset of users.
+- Features that create passionate advocates among a smaller subset of users—people who say they bought your product only because of this one thing.
 These “magnificent delighters” won’t appeal universally, but they inspire deep loyalty in specific segments.
-Like a piece of music that’s someone’s all-time favorite (while others merely acknowledge it’s objectively good).
+Like a piece of music that’s someone’s all-time favorite, even if most people merely acknowledge it’s decent.

 These are what determine purchase decisions.
 Your product rarely satisfies every customer need perfectly, but when users absolutely love certain aspects, they’ll tolerate shortcomings elsewhere.
 We see this with beautifully designed software—users accept missing functionality or limited platform support because the design experience itself is so compelling.
 There are many other reasons for a customer to love you despite your failings.

-I quantify impact with this definition: A high-impact feature either (1) is regularly used by at least 51% of customers, or (2) is cited by at least 15% of customers as among their top three reasons for choosing or retaining your product.
+I quantify impact with this definition: A high-impact feature is either (1) regularly used by at least 51% of customers, or (2) cited by at least 15% of customers in their top three reasons for choosing or retaining your product.

 This sets a high bar, but innovative, risky features demand a high bar.
-If you’re undertaking projects that might exceed timelines or have uncertain outcomes, the potential reward must justify that risk.
+If you’re undertaking projects that might exceed timelines or have uncertain outcomes, the magnitude of the potential reward must justify that risk.

 Invest in leverage